openbmc/openbmc/poky/documentation/kernel-dev/kernel-dev-concepts-appx.rst

    Keep in mind the figure does not take into account all the supported Yocto Linux kernels, but rather shows a single generic kernel just for conceptual purposes.
-Also keep in mind that this structure represents the Yocto Project
-   Source Repositories
-   that are either pulled from during the build or established on the host development system prior to the build by either cloning a particular kernel's Git repository or by downloading and unpacking a
+Also keep in mind that this structure represents the :ref:`overview-manual/overview-manual-development-environment:yocto project source repositories` that are either pulled from during the build or established on the host development system prior to the build by either cloning a particular kernel's Git repository or by downloading and unpacking a